8base/old-documentation/docs/8base-console/platform-tools/ci-cd.md

 ## Committing Migrations

-Once a migration has been generated, you'll be able to commit it so that the changes propogate to the specified environment.
+Once a migration has been generated, you'll be able to commit it so that the changes propagate to the specified environment.
 This can be accomplished using the following command:

 ```sh
 8base migration commit